stollcri/elm-init/README.md

 elm-init my-elm-app
 ```

-Create an app named my-elm-app, using the named temlate, in the current directory
+Create an app named my-elm-app, using the named template, in the current directory

 ```
 elm-init -t default my-elm-app